ruby-bindgen

 Out of the box, ruby-bindgen applies sensible defaults and heuristics.
 For most libraries you will need to fine-tune the output.
 The configuration file provides several knobs:

-- Symbol filtering — skip functions, structs, or enums by name or regex pattern.
+- Symbol filtering — skip functions, classes, enums, typedefs, unions, or variables by name or regex pattern.
 Useful for internal APIs, linker-error symbols, or platform-specific code.

 - Symbol overrides (FFI) — replace a generated function signature when the heuristics pick the wrong type (e.g.,